 Click a link below to see past stages of this bike.

 Added by kobe.
-Last updated 12 days ago.
+Last updated about 1 month ago.

-As of 12 days ago, kobe has indicated that they no longer own this bike.
+As of about 1 month ago, kobe has indicated that they no longer own this bike.